 Historically, washing machines have used a great deal of water and energy and so it’s been economical and more environmentally friendly to stock up large loads and do them periodically rather than little and often – a noble effort, but something not often convenient.
 Now, however, quick-timed programs and optimised water measure systems afford decent energy efficiency ratings even when small loads washing often.
 This finally blends user convenience and ease of use without impacting negatively on the environment, your energy usage or your water rates, for a win-win situation all round.
 Basically, modern-day wash machines are more friendly to the planet.

 Washing machines now come in a host of colours and shades, with some even boasting cosmetic doors to hide them out of view like a cupboard or other shielded appliance.
-If you find a machine your want to purchase but discover it doesn’t come in the shade you need to match it to your other goods or furniture, shop around for decals, stickers and coverings that can easily adapt to match.
+If you find a machine you want to purchase but discover it doesn’t come in the shade you need to match it to your other goods or furniture, shop around for decals, stickers and coverings that can easily adapt to match.

-Most retailers (including Argos and Currys washing machines) come with installation of new washing machines as standard into your home and the removal and disposal of old ones – so ask when you buy for service prices.
+Most retailers (including Argos and Currys washing machines) come with the installation of new washing machines as standard into your home and the removal and disposal of old ones – so ask when you buy for service prices.
 Many stockists offer such services cheaper than independent vendors, so take advantage of good value if you’re able to.
 Whilst washing machines aren’t overly difficult to install in most cases, it’s always less hassle to have someone professional take it on.
 In cases of removal and disposal, this can often be quite pricey and relies on you having relevant transportation and the ability to lift and move the machine; so consider carefully whether your time is worth more or less than the fee your retailer offers.

 What To Look For In A Washer Machine

 Shopping for white goods isn’t often the most exciting experience you’ll have for your home, but it can be one of the most expensive – so it is a purchase you should make well-researched, thoroughly considered, and with great care taken.